thisisulb/DruidGroveMakeover/README.md

 5. Many Thanks to

-- Argent77 for his continued work on NearInfinity
+- Argent77 for his continued work on NearInfinity and coding.